Texas A&M to Review Policies Following Student Backlash on Sexual Assault

 After facing a wave of criticism over the alleged mishandling of sexual assault cases for at least the last five years, Texas A&M University is promising to fix the longstanding problem that frustrated students and parents, tarnished the university’s reputation and ignited a debate over the campus’ tolerance for alleged abusers.

-The university issued new statement last Monday regarding a meeting to discuss policies and new steps that are supposed to address the culture that remained deaf to sexual misconduct victims.
+The university issued a new statement last Monday regarding a meeting to discuss policies and new steps that are supposed to address the culture that remained deaf to sexual misconduct victims.

 Around 12 female students came forward earlier this year, claiming that they experienced sexual assault on the campus or with another student.
 When they reported it to Texas A&M University (TAMU), they experienced a series of traumatic events over again as they recounted their stories only to have the university defend their alleged perpetrators.
 Ten alleged victims have come forward to share their stories, sparking a social media and student backlash.
 The 68,000-student state university originally said in June that it followed protocol for each case of assault, but made an announcement on July 2 that they would be reviewing the cases.